aurelia/aurelia.github.io-old/docs/api/fetch-client/index.md

 #### Properties

-* `body: ` - Any body that you want to add to your request: this can be a Blob, BufferSource, FormData, URLSearchParams, or USVString object.
-Note that a request using the GET or HEAD method cannot have a body.
+* `body: ` - Any body that you want to add to your request: this can be a Blob, BufferSource, FormData, URLSearchParams, ReadableStream, or USVString object.
 * `cache: string` - The cache mode you want to use for the request: default, no-store, reload, no-cache, or force-cache.
 * `credentials: string` - The request credentials you want to use for the request: omit, same-origin, or include.
 The default is omit.
-In Chrome the default is same-origin before Chrome 47 and include starting with Chrome 47.
 * `headers: ` - Any headers you want to add to your request, contained within a Headers object or an object literal with ByteString values.
 * `integrity: string` - Contains the subresource integrity value of the request (e.g., sha256-BpfBw7ivV8q2jLiT13fxDYAe2tJllusRSZ273h2nFSE&#x3D;).
 * `method: string` - The request method, e.g., GET, POST.
 * `mode: string` - The mode you want to use for the request, e.g., cors, no-cors, same-origin, or navigate.
 The default is cors.
-In Chrome the default is no-cors before Chrome 47 and same-origin starting with Chrome 47.
 * `redirect: string` - The redirect mode to use: follow, error, or manual.
-In Chrome the default is follow before Chrome 47 and manual starting with Chrome 47.
 * `referrer: string` - A USVString specifying no-referrer, client, or a URL.
 The default is client.
 * `signal: AbortSignal` - An AbortSignal to set request’s signal.